MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/guarded-fabric-shielded-vm/guarded-fabric-deployment-overview.md

 Membership in the designated group is the only determination of whether the host is healthy or not.

 In this mode, the fabric admin is solely responsible for ensuring the health of the Hyper-V hosts.
-Since HGS plays no part in deciding what is or is not allowed to run, malware and debuggers will function as designed (that is, debuggers that attempt to attach directly to a process (such as WinDbg.exe) are blocked but alternative debugging techniques (such as those used by LiveKd.exe) are not blocked).
+Since HGS plays no part in deciding what is or is not allowed to run, malware and debuggers will function as designed.
+However, debuggers that attempt to attach directly to a process (such as WinDbg.exe) are blocked for shielded VMs because the VM’s worker process (VMWP.exe) is a protected process light (PPL).
+Alternative debugging techniques, such as those used by LiveKd.exe, are not blocked.
+Unlike shielded VMs, the worker process for encryption supported VMs do not run as PPLs so traditional debuggers like WinDbg.exe will continue to function normally.

 Stated another way, none of the following rigorous validation steps used for TPM mode are used for AD mode.